-- A. The Mayor may delegate his or her administrative authority to the Division Directors.
+A. The Mayor may delegate his or her administrative authority to the Division Directors.
 The Division Directors may, pursuant to such delegation of authority, take such actions as are necessary to fully implement the terms and provisions hereof and to accomplish the objectives set forth herein.
-Actions of the Division Directors shall be consistent with the terms of this Policy. - B. Each Division Director is responsible for the hiring of employees within his or her Division, subject to the pre-employment requirements stated in this Policy.
+Actions of the Division Directors shall be consistent with the terms of this Policy.

+- B. Each Division Director is responsible for the hiring of employees within his or her Division, subject to the pre-employment requirements stated in this Policy.
 Hiring of employees shall be in conformity with budgetary allocations, classifications and wage rates approved by the Mayor and City Council. - C. Subject to the pre-employment policy set forth herein, each Division Director assumes responsibility for the following: - 1.
 Reviewing applications certified by the Division of Human Resources. - 2.
 Interviewing applicants certified by the Division of Human Resources and hiring the applicant the Division Director deems to be the best qualified. - 3.
 Prior to an employment offer, obtaining necessary approval as indicated on the Personnel Action request. - 4.
 Submitting file of successful applicant and approved Personnel Action request to Division of Human Resources for payroll action and personnel records.

 VII.
-DISCRIMINATION AND SEXUAL HARASSMENT POLICY:
+DISCRIMINATION AND HARASSMENT POLICY:

-- A. Discrimination and Harassment Prohibited.
-Unlawful discrimination and/or sexual harassment is a form of misconduct that undermines the integrity of the employment relationship.
-Unlawful discrimination and/or sexual harassment of any employee or member of the public by or against an employee of the City is absolutely prohibited.
-The City desires to maintain a working environment free from unlawful discrimination, sexual harassment or disruptive behavior.
+- A. Unlawful Discrimination and Harassment Prohibited.
+Unlawful discrimination and harassment are forms of misconduct that undermine the integrity of the employment relationship.
+Unlawful discrimination or harassment of any employee or member of the public by or against an employee of the City is absolutely prohibited.
+The City desires to maintain a working environment free from unlawful discrimination, harassment and disruptive behavior.
 Each employee has the right to work in an atmosphere that promotes equal opportunities and is free from all forms of discrimination or harassment.
-Unlawful discrimination by non-employee against any person, whether or not an employee, within the workplace, is similarly prohibited. - B. Retaliation Prohibited.
-The City and its officers and employees shall not retaliate in any way against an individual who complains of unlawful discrimination and/or sexual harassment participates as a witness or assists another employee in making a claim of discrimination and/or sexual harassment.
+Unlawful discrimination or harassment by a non-employee against any person, whether or not an employee, within the workplace, is similarly prohibited. - B. Retaliation Prohibited.
+The City and its officers and employees shall not retaliate in any way against an individual who complains of unlawful discrimination or harassment participates as a witness or assists another employee in making a claim of discrimination or harassment.